Your Expert Guide

 She offered up a few of her personal favorites about life in Braes Heights.
 Here's her guide to the area:

 Where to eat & drink

 A favorite of Stormy's, Molina’s Cantina is recognized as the oldest (since 1941!) and one of the best locally owned and operated Tex-Mex restaurants in Houston.

 She also recommends Dish Society and Slowpokes or Leven, which are great places to gather for coffee after a neighborhood walk or to meet and hang out with family and friends.

 Where to play

-Karl Young Park is a beautiful place to get outside with the family, with its shaded playground, walking path, and tennis courts.
+Karl Young Park is a beautiful place to get outside with the family, with its shaded playground, walking path, and tennis and pickleball courts.

-Twain Spark Park is in the neighborhood, too, says Stormy, and Helen’s Park is picturesque.
+Twain Spark Park is in the neighborhood, too, says Stormy, and Helen’s Park is picturesque and tranquil.